-The MDaemon Messaging Server stores messages and groupware collaboration data on the email server, thus centralizing all business content.
-MDaemon's WorldClient (Web-Based Email), Outlook Connector for MDaemon, and ActiveSync for MDaemon allows you to share Email, Folders (including sub-folders), Calendars with free / busy scheduling, Contacts, Distribution Lists, Tasks, Notes, and Documents between users and devices.
+The MDaemon Email Server stores messages and groupware collaboration data on the email server, thus centralizing all business content.
+MDaemon Webmail, MDaemon Connector for Outlook, and MDaemon ActiveSync allows you to share Email, Folders (including sub-folders), Calendars with free / busy scheduling, Contacts, Distribution Lists, Tasks, Notes, and Documents between users and devices.

 Create and manage bulletins, discussions, and distribution lists easily to effectively communicate on multiple levels.
 Custom scheduling and mail queuing allow for more flexible outbound mail management.
 Mailing List membership can be stored within MDaemon or in an ODBC compliant database.